 Caring for the caregiver

-- Learning as much about the disease as you can
+- Learn as much about the disease as you can.

-- Asking questions of doctors, social workers and others involved in the care of your loved one
+- Ask questions of health care providers, social workers and others involved in the care of your loved one.

-- Calling on friends or other family members for help when you need it
+- Call on friends or other family members for help when you need it.

-- Taking care of your health by seeing your own doctors on schedule, eating healthy meals and getting exercise
+- Take care of your health by seeing your own health care providers on schedule, eating healthy meals and getting exercise.

-- Making use of a local adult day center, if possible
+- Make use of a local adult day center, if possible.

 Many people with Alzheimer's and their families benefit from counseling or local support services.
-Contact your local Alzheimer's Association affiliate to connect with support groups, doctors, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.
+Contact your local Alzheimer's Association affiliate to connect with support groups, health care providers, occupational therapists, resources and referrals, home care agencies, residential care facilities, a telephone help line, and educational seminars.

 Preparing for an appointment